It can be accidental, like when a small child ingests a pain medication meant for mom or dad.

 It can be intentional, like when a sibling or spouse, son or daughter, parent or partner searches for post-surgical painkillers prescribed to another family member.
 That scenario, according to a Food and Drug Administration article, is often Step 1 toward opioid addiction.

-Whatever the motivation, the home medicine cabinet can be a pathway to big problems.
+A home's medicine cabinet can be a pathway to big problems.

 “Yes it can,” says Aisha Jaffri, senior clinical pharmacist at Capital Blue Cross, “because anyone who’s in the home has access to those drugs – children, teenagers, spouses, and partners.”